MorrisMA/MAM65C02-Processor-Core/README.md

 Release 2.5 makes some minor modifications to the M65C02 core module to allow the output of some signals that allow the generation of interface signals such as the active low Vector Pull output of the W65C02S microprocessor.
-In addition to bringing out of these signals, Release 2.5 also provides an implementation of a standalone microprocessor, or system-on-chip, which demonstrates how the M65C02 can be used to provide 6502 processor.
+In addition to bringing out of these signals, Release 2.5 also provides an implementation of a standalone microprocessor, or system-on-chip, which demonstrates how the M65C02 can be used to provide a stand-alone implementation of a 65C02 processor.
 This implementation is composed of the following files:

     M65C02.v                - M65C02 microprocessor demonstration
         ClkGen.xaw          - Xilinx Architecture Wizard clock generator file